ZaharX97/CSGOdemoPythonParser/README.md

 5. (https://github.com/SteamDatabase/GameTracking-CSGO)

 Without looking (and copying :D) at other projects it would have been impossible for me to understand how csgo demos work.

+This is not as fast or good as the one written in golang, but I needed one in python and couldnt find any.

 ## To use this:
 ```python